Hiwonder-docs/ArmPi-Pro/source/docs/14_ros_opencv.md

 <img class="common_img" src="../_static/media/chapter_14/section_7/image9.png"  />

-② Then enter the default IP address “192.168.149.1:8080/” (Note: this IP address is the default IP address for direction connection mode.
-If it is LAN mode, please enter “Device IP address+：8080/”, for example, “192.168.149.1:8080/” ) If fail to open, you can try it several times or restart the Raspberry Pi and the computer.
+② Then enter the default IP address "**192.168.149.1:8080/**" (Note: this IP address is the default IP address for direction connection mode.
+If it is LAN mode, please enter "**Device IP address+：8080/**", for example, "**192.168.149.1:8080/**" ) If fail to open, you can try it several times or restart the Raspberry Pi and the computer.

 <img class="common_img" src="../_static/media/chapter_14/section_7/image10.png"  />